thilak-tp/vss-snapshot-restore-utility/README.md

 ### How to run the CLI application?
 1. Copy the console application from the **vss-snapshot-restore-utility\vssrestore\x64\Release\vssrestore.exe** and paste it somewhere in a folder in your drive.

 2. Set the environment variable : Copy the path of the above folder into the PATH environment variable.
 > Start Search -> Edit the System Environment Variables -> Environment Variables -> Path

-3. After setting the environment variable it can be directly used from the command prompt as follows
+3. After setting the environment variable, the utility can be directly used from the command prompt as follows
 > vssrestore <shadow_volume_path> <target_partition_path>

 - Optional Parameters: